Resources – Play games

 Working with floppy disks and CD-ROMs can be difficult, especially if you’re worried about wear-and-tear or don’t have a disc drive on your device of choice.
 Luckily, you can extract the “image” from most discs and simulate a disc drive on your computer.

 Windows 8.1 and 10 have built-in disc image management tools that will work for basic tasks.
 Simply click any disc image file and select “Mount” from the ribbon bar or context menu to make an imitation disc drive from that image.
 This will only work with specific file types (.iso and .img files).
 Anything more complicated – especially creating images – will probably require special software.

 In terms of other disc image creation tools on Windows, InfraRecorder is a simple open-source option, though it can run into issues with CDs with audio tracks.
 ImgBurn can handle image creation for CD-ROMs with audio tracks (be sure to download it from MajorGeeks.com; other downloads links, even from the official ImgBurn website, include spyware).
 The commercial program IsoBuster can also rip potentially damaged or difficult-to-read discs, unusual formats, or interacting with virtual machine image files.

 macOS’s built-in Disk Utility program can handle disc image creation and usage.
 Follow the help within the program for assistance.
-You can also purchase a Mac version of DAEMON Tools if you want greater control and management.
+You can also control disc images using the Terminal command hdiutil.

 For Linux distros, refer to Ubuntu Community Help Wiki’s IsoImage page, which contains subsections for creating, running, and managing disc images.
 These pages are obviously geared towards Ubuntu, the programs and terminal commands they reference may work with other distros too.

 (I honestly don’t know enough about Linux to recommend a disc image script.
 Please help if you know anything!)